Glad you approved of the book - and welcome to the pedants' club.

 Though I myself have never had difficulty understanding proper use of the apostrophe, I have many friends who do.
 When I'm proofreading their papers, I correct it for them but have had trouble putting into words an easy way to explain their errors.
 Perhaps it may be slightly easier for me as I have studied both German and Latin.
 I used the examples on your page and I believe they may finally understand.
 I was surprised at how many of my compatriots were lacking in this area of grammar, we are all college students, but I am glad that following a substandard grammar education through high school, I can finally explain this area of grammar in a way other than, "it's just right this way".

 Thank you for your kind words.
-I'm glad the website helps.
+I'm glad it helps.

 Thank you so much for your wonderful explanation of apostrophes.
 I was always in top set English at school and 6th Form but somehow managed to NEVER receive lessons on English Grammar.
 My French and German teachers often despaired upon how to teach us foreign language rules when we didnít even understand the English ones.
 I was taught certain rules by my mother who has an excellent command of the English language but always used the "because it just is!" method of teaching.
 I can now confidently explain use of apostrophes to my own children and hopefully break the cycle!